in

 Construction

-With urban centres growing rapidly and investments in major resource projects, Saskatchewan’s construction industry provides average weekly pay of $1,345.01.
-Home building and civic infrastructure projects in cities alongside mining, energy, and agriculture developments in rural regions ensure consistent construction work.
+With urban centres growing rapidly and investments in major resource projects, Saskatchewan’s construction industry provides an average weekly pay of $1,329.57 (March 2025).
+Home building and civic infrastructure projects in cities, alongside mining, energy, and agriculture developments in rural regions, ensure consistent construction work.
 Seasonal variability in the sector means peak periods require high wages to draw temporary workers.

 Agriculture

 As Canada’s breadbasket, agriculture is a mainstay of Saskatchewan’s economy.
-The average weekly wage in the agriculture industry is $1,056.41.
+The average weekly wage in the agriculture industry in March 2025 is $1,095.58.
 This accounts for both corporate farming operations and family farms.
 While automation has reduced manual labour needs, demand remains strong for experienced farm managers, equipment technicians, agronomists, and researchers to maximize yields through advanced techniques.
-Agricultural wages in Saskatchewan fare well regionally but lag national levels.
+Agricultural wages in Saskatchewan fare well regionally but lag at national levels.

 Accommodation and Food